nautes-labs/website/src/en/guide/user-guide/project-pipeline-runtime.md

 Use the curl command or other tools to execute the API request to create a project pipeline runtime.

-After the request is successful, the resource file for the project pipeline runtime will be generated in the `default.project` repository of the specified product.
+After the request is successful, the resource file for the project pipeline runtime will be generated in the `default.` `project` repository of the specified product.
 The example of a resource file for a project pipeline runtime is shown below:

 ```yaml
     apiVersion: nautes.resource.nautes.io/v1alpha1